HobnobMancer/cazy_webscraper/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can customise the scraping of CAZy to retrieve only CAZymes from *all* species from specific genera.
-To do this add the ``--genera`` flag to the ``cazy_webscraper`` command followed by all the genera you want to retrieve CAZymes from.
-CAZymes from any genera that you do not list will **not** be retrieved.
-To list multiple genera, you need to only add the ``--genera`` flag once followed by a list of all genera, with each genera separated with a single comma and *no* spaces.
+To do this add the ``--genera`` flag to the ``cazy_webscraper`` command followed by your genera of interes.

+To list multiple genera, you need to only add the ``--genera`` flag *once* followed by a list of all your genera, with each genera separated with a single comma and *no* spaces.

 For example, if we wanted to retrieve all CAZymes from *all* Aspergillus, Trichoderma and Streptomyces species we would use the command: